dappforce/subsocial-docs/docs/develop/sdk/Transactions.md

   yarn add @polkadot/wasm-crypto @polkadot/extension-dapp
 ```

-Add these methods to interact with polkadotjs wallet:
+Add these methods to interact with the polkadot.js wallet:

 ```typescript
 // Sign and send transaction using polkadot.js web extension.